 Member organisations: Empowered to monitor and to report on discrimination and violence against migrants

 What are the barriers?
 Power analysis.
 What is your analysis of the key forces driving/blocking such a change?
 What economic or political interests are threatened/promoted by the change?
 Which groups are drivers/blockers/undecided?
 Is it visible (rules and force) or invisible (in people heads – norms and values) or hidden (behind the scenes influence).
 Who do the key players listen to (because that may help us decide on our alliance strategy).

+Drivers:

+Citizens: Greater civic engagement on issues related to asylum and migrants reception (i.e. initiatives such as Refugees Welcome)

+Funders: Engagement from stakeholders and foundations providing financial support to projects to foster the integration of migrants

+Progressive institutional response to cases of violence against migrants

+Blockers:

+Far-Right groups: promoting the negative impact of migration and encouraging policies to stop migration flows

+Law enforcement authorities: fail to punish acts of violence and discrimination against migrants

+Allies:

+Civil society organisations (European and national levels)

+International organisations (UNHCR, IOM, ECRI)

+MEPs

+Think-tanks

+Foundations

 Political climate: fortress Europe and border control to avoid exodus are the main priorities